Skip to main content

 Peptide Therapies a Targeted Approach

 For individuals seeking to further enhance cellular repair and growth, peptide therapies offer a more targeted approach.
 Peptides are short chains of amino acids that act as precise signaling molecules.
-Therapies like CJC-1295 and Ipamorelin are designed to stimulate the body’s own production of from the pituitary gland.
+Therapies like CJC-1295 and Ipamorelin are designed to stimulate the body’s own production of growth hormone from the pituitary gland.

 CJC-1295 is a Growth Hormone Releasing Hormone (GHRH) analogue with a long half-life, providing a steady stimulus, while Ipamorelin is a ghrelin mimetic that provides a more immediate pulse of GH release.
 Increased growth hormone levels can lead to improved sleep quality, which is itself crucial for memory consolidation and clearing metabolic waste from the brain.